 Overview:

 A. California's growing population is exerting tremendous pressure on the State's natural resources.
 People are using more products and other benefits from the land.
-They are also demanding more space for living, working, and recreation.
+They are also demanding more space for living, working, and recreating.

-B. Despite being the nation's most populous state, California retains extensive areas of rural and undeveloped forest and rangelands.
-Eighty-five million of the state's 101 million acres are considered forest and rangeland, including desert, mountain, wilderness, and other non-urban, non-agricultural lands.
+B. Despite being the nation's most populous state, California retains extensive areas of rural and undeveloped forests and rangelands.
+Nearly 80 million of the state's nearly 101 million acres are considered forest and rangeland, including desert, mountain, wilderness, and other non-urban, non-agricultural lands.

 C. The primary economic outputs derived from forests and rangelands are timber, firewood, forage, recreation, and water.

 D. California's diverse forest and range cover types provide habitat for a large and varied array of wildlife species.
-Altogether nearly 650 different wildlife species are permanent residents of or regular migrants of these lands.
+Altogether nearly 650 different wildlife species are permanent residents or regular migrants of these lands.
 Vegetation age, density, and size class, as well as the composition and distribution of plant species, affect which wildlife species occur in an area.
 The presence of special habitat elements such as snags, downed logs, or water are required to support many species.

 E. Both wildlife and livestock graze billions of pounds of forage every year.
-Much of the forage that is usable is never actually grazed due to constraints, such as rough topography, lack of water, and seasonal changes in forage quality and palatability.
+Limitations in topography, access, and forage quality and palatability prevent much of this production from being grazed or utilized.

-F. Currently, about 44 million acres are grazed, producing 14 million AUMs (Animal Unit Months).
-Ninety percent of these AUMs comes from private lands.
+F. Currently, about 22 million acres of rangeland are privately owned, and about 35 million are publicly owned.
+About 17 million acres of private rangelands are grazed by livestock.
+Federal BLM and Forest Service rangelands contain about 7 million and 7.6 million acres of grazing allotments, respectively.
 Areas too steep or rocky, or soils too poor for farming may still produce large quantities of grass and other vegetation.
 Cows, sheep, and goats are self-propelled harvesters.
 They convert this inedible vegetation into food for humans, as well as to wool and leather.
 The range livestock industry is a major source of both high protein and land management expertise.

 G. California's Mediterranean type climate makes wildfire a major threat to the state's forest and rangeland.

-H. Fires from lightning and those set by Indians, prior to European settlement, had pronounced structural impact on the vegetation.
+H. Fires from lightning and those set by Indians, prior to European settlement, had pronounced structural impacts on the vegetation.
 The evidence of these impacts is clear from early-day descriptions and pictures of the vegetation and is reinforced by recent research contrasting the changes that occur in places where fires are allowed to burn, either naturally or under control, with the changes at sites where fires are excluded.
 (Biswell 1989)

-I. Increased development and use of the wildlands, the reduction of grazing, and the effectiveness of fire suppression activities have in many areas resulted in a buildup in forest and rangeland fuels.
+I. Increased development and use of wildlands, the reduction of grazing, and the effectiveness of fire suppression activities have in many areas resulted in a buildup in forest and rangeland fuels.
 In this situation, given extreme fire weather, the threat of uncontrollable wildfire is great.

 J. Fire protection responsibilities, including the Vegetation Management Program, are performed by some counties under contract to the State.
 These counties are known as Contract Counties.